BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
 Looked at DOM of the page and found traveler name to see where it should be (#profile > h2).
-Assign variable to that element.
-Update!
+Assigned variable to that element.
+Updated each attributes, checked on data.js file to make sure I'm calling the right ones.
-(Also changed traveler data to my furry roommate)
+(Also changed traveler data to my own furry roommate)
 ```
 ___________